CrypticSignal/video-quality-metrics/README.md

                         List the presets you want to be tested (separated by a space).
                         Choose from: 'veryslow', 'slower', 'slow', 'medium', 'fast', 'faster', 'veryfast', 'superfast', 'ultrafast'
+                        Example: -p fast veryfast ultrafast -psnr, --calculate-psnr
+                        Calculate PSNR in addition to VMAF for each preset.
+  -ssim, --calculate-ssim
+                        Calculate SSIM in addition to VMAF for each preset.
-                        Example: -p fast veryfast ultrafast -pm, --phone-model    Enable VMAF phone model (default: False) -dqs, --disable-quality-stats
+  -pm, --phone-model    Enable VMAF phone model (default: False) -dqs, --disable-quality-stats
                         Disable calculation of PSNR, SSIM and VMAF; only show encoding time and filesize (improves completion time).